EcoJulia/Phylo.jl/README.md

 ```

 The main purpose of this package is to provide a framework for
-phylogenetics to use in our [Diversity](diversity-url) package, and
+phylogenetics to use in our [Diversity][diversity-url] package, and
 will be adapted as appropriate until both are functioning as required.

 ## Install